Homepage Crafts Unlimited (UK)

 Teddy Bodies

-Click for Answer My Teddy has lost some of his stuffing and has gone all limp - can you replace this for him?
+Click for Answer My Teddy has lost some of his stuffing and has gone all limp - can this be replaced?

 Teddy - General

-Click for Answer My Teddy used to growl, can you mend his voice?
+Click for Answer My Teddy used to growl, can his voice be mended?

 Toys